 Coming into a large sum of money is a significant moment, and the decisions made in the weeks after matter enormously.
 Consulting a fee-only financial advisor before committing to any particular strategy is worth the cost.
 A good advisor can help establish a home-buying budget that fits the poster’s income and long-term goals, stress-test different down-payment scenarios, and suggest how to invest whatever is left over in a way that suits their risk tolerance and timeline.

 The inheritance from their grandmother is a genuine opportunity to build lasting financial security.
 Using all of it to buy one house outright, while emotionally satisfying, risks trading that flexibility for a single illiquid asset.
-A more balanced approach preserves options and lets the money work in multiple directions at once.
+A more balanced approach preserves options and lets the money work across multiple financial goals at once.